Becoming an Optician in Rhode Island

 If you plan to attend an optician program in Rhode Island, the only board-approved training course in the state is through the Community College of Rhode Island (CCRI), one of just two optician programs among the New England states, with the other through the Benjamin Franklin Institute of Technology, located in Boston.
 CCRI offers a two-year Opticianry Program that incorporates classroom and lab prep with clinical practice for students to learn the skills required to become an optician.

-To be accepted into the CCRI program, students will need to enroll and pass a math and science curriculum including algebra, trigonometry, biology and physics as prerequisite courses.
+To be accepted into the CCRI program, students will need to enroll and pass the math and science curriculum including algebra, trigonometry, biology, and physics as prerequisite courses.
 Once the prerequisites are met, students can apply to attend the CCRI Optician Program.
 The classroom and laboratory theory courses in the Optician Program are offered in a distance learning format, which means students can work independently to complete the coursework within a specific timeframe.
 With this, however, some onsite participation is required.

 Outlook and Salaries for Opticians in Rhode Island